-I’m an entrepreneur, a husband, a dad and a WordPress usage expert.
-I love technology, music and learning, but the most important thing in the world to me is family.The most important thing in the world to me is family.
-Click To Tweet
+I’m an entrepreneur, a husband, a dad, and an expert in marketing and automation.
+I love technology, music, and learning, but the most crucial thing in the world to me is family– and not stepping on Legos.

 I ripped that computer apart, and as my mother likes to tell the story:

-I came home, the computer was laid out across the counter in pieces and there Kris was, playing a video game on it.
+I came home, the PC was laid out across the counter in pieces, and there Kris was, playing a video game on it.

-I of course put the computer back together, but it seems like that moment made an impact on her.
+I, of course, reassembled the computer, but it seems like that moment made an impact on her.